Website privacy & cookie policy

 Your rights

-You have the right to withdraw from direct marketing at any time, please see “Marketing” section above.
+You have the right to withdraw from direct marketing at any time, please see the “Marketing” section above.

 The applicable supervisory authority of Elementis is the Information Commissioner’s Office in the UK (www.ico.org.uk).